jalamani/SuiteCRM/NGSCGuide.md

 	1. After selecting a Field on the lower left panel, a Field item should appear here with columns that describe settings for the chart.
 	2. The Display Link column will indicate whether or not you would like the chart to have a link to the Module.
 Sometimes selecting this will not allow axis to be grouped.
 	3. The Label column will be the name that fields axis.
 	4. The Function column will select how the field will be measured.
 For most charts, you will set a field Function to Count and another item of that field to None.
-That is why in Step 4, I recommended two of the same fields- they have different Functions.
+That is why in Step 4, it is recommended two of the same fields- they have different Functions.
 	5. The Sort column will indicate how you order that axis.
 	6. The Group column will allow you to group by this field.
 Usually for --none Function.
 	7. The Total column will select how the data will be summarized outside of the chart.